 - Listen to a guided meditation or relaxation track on YouTube: There are lots of meditation and relaxation exercises out there on YouTube.
 Most are five to ten minutes and can be used to slow your breathing and relax your body and mind.
 Because they are so short, you could build them into your routine by listening to one when you wake up in the morning and another before you go to bed at night.
 You could try a guided imagery exercise, a mindful breathing exercise, a 5,4,3,2,1 exercise, or a cognitive defusion exercise from one of our workshops and seminars.
 Or find some others from the vast variety out there online, but make sure to choose one that really speaks to you.

 Meditation and mindfulness practices work best if you are able to do them regularly.
 Even if you aren’t particularly anxious or stressed out right now, meditating in times of calm can make it easier for you to deal with times of high stress.
-There are many different recordings of mindfulness and meditation exercises out there, and some can be found in apps like the Stop, Breathe, and Think app, or as online videos.
+There are many different recordings of mindfulness and meditation exercises out there, and some can be found in apps or in online videos.

 Bourne, Edmund J. “The Anxiety and Phobia Workbook.”
 New Harbinger Publications, Inc. Oakland, California, 2005.